 cd into the

-out/release directory and try running the binary with the
+build/release directory and try running the Pyro binary with the

 --help flag to view the command line help: